 The problem is that women have been trained to be so afraid of breast cancer that they’ll often willingly sacrifice their breasts just to relieve their anxiety—or what a doctor friend of mine calls “surveillance fatigue.”
 Plus, most doctors are trained to do something when they have a diagnosis.
 And, given the number of them who have been sued for “failure to diagnose,” it’s not surprising that so many women agree to sacrifice their breasts rather than live with what they are told is a huge risk, even when it isn’t.

 For these reasons, it’s not surprising that the number of women having prophylactic mastectomies “just in case” has soared.
 The rates of contralateral prophylactic mastectomy more than tripled from 2002 to 2012 even though studies have shown that removing healthy breasts doesn’t improve survival.
-And, with celebrities such as Sharon Osbourne and Angelina Jolie having double mastectomies preventively, I expect this rate will continue to rise.
+The celebrity trend of having double mastectomies preventively probably contributed to this rate as well.

-One of the goals for the creation of Breast Cancer Awareness Month when it was started back in 1985 was to promote mammography.
-Of course, many of the sponsors of Breast Cancer Awareness Month stood to profit from the diagnosis and treatment of breast cancer.
+One of the goals of Breast Cancer Awareness Month when it was started in 1985 was to promote mammography.
+Of course, many of the sponsors of Breast Cancer Awareness Month stood to profit from the diagnosis and treatment of breast cancer (and still do).
 I have been warning women of this for over 20 years.

-Here are 5 more reasons you may want to avoid mammography:
+Here are 5 reasons why I avoid mammography:

-1. Leads to overdiagnosis and overtreatment.
-A recent cohort study reveals that mammography screening leads to overdiagnosis and overtreatment at a rate of 48.3 percent.
+- Leads to overdiagnosis and overtreatment.
+A systematic review reveals that mammography screening leads to overdiagnosis and overtreatment at a rate of 48.3 percent.
 This is particularly true for women under 40, and possibly for all premenopausal women for whom mammograms are not very accurate due to denser breast tissue.
-In late 2012, the New England Journal of Medicine reported that 1.3 million US women have been overdiagnosed and overtreated over the past 30 years.
+In late 2012, the New England Journal of Medicine reported that 1.3 million US women have been over diagnosed and over treated over the past 30 years.
+I’m certain that number has increased since the article was written.

-3. Exposes you to high levels of radiation.
+- Exposes you to high levels of radiation.
 Radiation from a mammogram can be up to 1,000 times greater than a chest X-ray.
 In addition, some experts believe that ionizing radiation used in mammograms mutates breast cells.
-Plus, tight compression of the breasts can facilitate the spreading of already malignant cells (as can a biopsy.)
+Plus, tight compression of the breasts can facilitate the spreading of already malignant cells (as can a biopsy).
 Premenopausal and pregnant women have breast tissue that is more sensitive to radiation.
-And, it’s possible that these high levels of radiation could potentially cause an epidemic of radiation-induced breast cancers.
+And it’s possible that these high levels of radiation could potentially cause an epidemic of radiation-induced breast cancers.

-4. Can cause increased anxiety.
+- Can cause increased anxiety.
 Your beliefs about your health can determine how healthy or sick you become.
 In our culture, we are led to believe that cancer cells are abnormal.
 This is not true, and it can cause many women to feel undue stress about their breasts.
 The truth is most of us have cancerous cells in our body that our immune systems are able to keep in check.
-But, thinking you have breast cancer when you really don’t, can create a cascade of fear and anger, which has a chemical effect in your body.
+But thinking you have breast cancer when you really don’t, can create a cascade of fear and anger, which has a chemical effect in your body.
 In fact, studies have shown the connection between stress, anxiety and cancer progression.
-And, a recent study shows that false positive screenings can have negative, long-term psycho-social effects for up to 3 years after a false positive finding.
+And one study shows that false positive screenings can have negative, long-term psycho-social effects for up to 3 years after a false positive finding.

 It is widely acknowledged that cancers, even in their earliest stages, need nutrients to maintain or accelerate their growth.
 In order to facilitate this process, blood vessels are caused to remain open, inactive blood vessels are activated, and new ones are formed through a process known as neoangiogenesis.
 This vascular process causes an increase in surface temperature in the affected regions, which can be viewed with infrared imaging cameras.
 Additionally, the newly formed or activated blood vessels have a distinct appearance, which thermography can detect.

-Thermography’s accuracy and reliability is remarkable, too.
+Thermography’s accuracy and reliability is remarkable too.
 In the 1970’s and 1980’s, a great deal of research was conducted on thermography.
-In 1981, Michel Gautherie, Ph.D., and his colleagues reported on a ten-year study, which found that an abnormal thermogram was ten times more significant as a future risk indicator for breast cancer than having a history of breast cancer in your family.
-(Gautherie 2)
+In 1981, Michel Gautherie, Ph.D. and his colleagues reported that an abnormal thermogram was 10 times more significant as a future risk indicator for breast cancer than having a history of breast cancer in your family.

 In addition to early detection and accurate test results, here are some other reasons I like thermography:

-2. Detect cell changes in arm pit area.
-The arm pit area is an area that mammography isn’t always good at screening.
+- Detects cell changes in armpit.
+The armpit is an area that mammography isn’t always good at screening.

-4. It Doesn’t Hurt.
+- It’s painless.
 The pressure of a mammogram machine is equivalent to putting a 50-pound weight on your breast, which can be quite painful for most women.
+Women of all shapes and sizes can be screened without pain or discomfort using thermography.

-5. No radiation.
-Another reason the United States Preventative Services Task Force reversed its aggressive mammogram guidelines was because of the exposure to radiation.
+- There is no radiation.
 It’s well known that excessive doses of radiation can increase your risk of cancer.
-(Semelka 4).
 It’s ironic that the test women are using for prevention may be causing the very problem they’re trying to avoid in the first place!
 And this doesn’t even touch on the harm done to the body from unnecessary biopsies, lumpectomies, mastectomies, chemotherapy, radiation treatment, and so forth.

-Thermography is a better technology for all of the reasons I’ve already described.
-Plus, it gives results that are unique to you, time after time.
-But Dr. Getson says there are some things you need to know.
-For one, not all thermographic equipment is the same.
-When you are choosing a thermography center, be sure to ask what the “drift factor” is for their machines.
+Dr. Getson says there are some things you need to know when choosing a thermography center.
+For one, it’s important to note that not all thermographic equipment is the same.
+Be sure to ask what the “drift factor” is for their machines.
 Anything over 0.2 degrees centigrade leads to poor reproducibility.
-Also, the room in which the study is performed should be free of outside light and the temperature should always be at 68-72 degrees Fahrenheit, with a proper cooling system in place.
+Also, the room in which the study is performed should be free of outside light and the temperature should always be at 68-72 degrees Fahrenheit with a proper cooling system in place.

-Be sure that your thermography center of choice is backed by qualified, board-certified physicians who are specifically trained in the interpretation of these images.
-And, be sure that the physician is available to explain and discuss all findings.
-Finally, make sure the images are “stat”-ed or marked up for future comparison.
+Be sure that your thermography center of choice is backed by qualified, board-certified physicians who are specifically trained to interpret of these images.
+And be sure that the physician is available to explain and discuss all findings.
+Finally, make sure the images are “stat”-ed—or marked up—for future comparison.

 As with anything, I suggest you let your inner guidance help you in all decisions about your health.
 If you feel it’s best to get a bi-annual or annual mammogram, then by all means continue with them.
 Just be aware of the drawbacks and risks associated with the test.